Featured Movements

 You can modify this movement with ring rows.
 You can also jump off a box or stack of plates or use a band like a small spring hanging from the pull-up bar (both shown below).

-Sumo Deadlift High Pull
+Kettlebell Sumo Deadlift High Pull

 Another full body exercise with pulling as the main force of movement.
 With the sumo deadlift high pull, you will gain strength using your legs, train power output by a quick opening of the hips, and work your shoulders.
 Here's how to perform this movement: